zw963/rails_better_logger/README.md

 ![File](rails_better_logger2.png)

-3. SQL query positional parameter always been print to a new line.
+3. SQL query positional parameter always be print to a new line.
    (make query and data seperate, more clearly)

 ![File](rails_better_logger3.png)